sghosh89/Copula_Intersp_Syn/README.md

 checkpoint("2019-01-01",checkpointLocation = "./")

 The checkpoint package then automatically scans through other files looking for other required R packages.
-It then downloads and installs the newest versions of those packages available on the given date.
+It then downloads and installs the versions of those packages that were available on the given date.
 This helps ensure that re-compiling the document uses exactly the same code that was originally used, in spite of package updates and other changes.
-This can take some time on first run (you are warned) but it is faster on subsequent runs because the packages are already installed.
+This can take some time on first run but it is faster on subsequent runs because the packages are already installed.
 This also means that R package dependencies should only be the checkpoint package, since that package should scan for other packages and install them locally.
 Quite a few MB disk space are used (about 300Mb).